We may earn money or products from the companies mentioned in this post.

 Why Do Women Choose Natural Birth vs. Epidural?

-There are several reasons a woman might chose to have a natural birth vs. epidural.
+There are several reasons a woman might choose to have a natural birth vs. epidural.
 Some reasons might include health reasons for mom.
-Other reasons might be mom’s decision to not want to expose her baby to medications.
+Other reasons might be the mom’s decision to not want to expose her baby to medications.

 Pros of Unmedicated: